keirans/hass_config/README.md

 What is great about this is that the switch domain is exposed to the Home Assistant cloud integration for google home, so I can now control it using google voice actions such as "OK Google - Turn on bedroom fan" and it works great.

 * https://www.home-assistant.io/integrations/broadlink/

+### Xiaomi Pedestal fan
+I found that the IR control of my bedroom fan wasn't as nice as I'd like it, so I have replaced it with 2 x Xiaomi Pedestal fans that I move throughout the house.

+* Xiaomi Smartmi DC Conversion Pedestal Fan 2S (zhimi.fan.za4)
+* Xiaomi Mijia Frequency Conversion Floor Fan 1X (dmaker.fan.p5)

+These fans look great and work well, and can be controlled via [This custom component](https://github.com/syssi/xiaomi_fan)

+It's not perfect, however most core functionality is supported, and I'm hoping that we will see this functionality rolled into Home Assistant Core in the not too distant future.

 ### Google Home and Home Assistant Cloud
 I use the Google Home & Assistant ecosystem for media playing, voice control and providing an alternative interface to automation through the google home android app.